duyyudus/lambomoon-metaverse-web/markdown/token.md

-The core mechanism in Lambomoon Metaverse is **NTF Engineering** and its relationship with main fungible tokens - LBM and LDM - which play important role in gameplay, in-game economic, play-to-earn incentives, and governance.
+The core mechanism in Lamdamoon Metaverse is **NTF Engineering** and its relationship with main fungible tokens - LBM and LDM - which play important role in gameplay, in-game economic, play-to-earn incentives, and governance.

-Before continue, please read about [story & gameplay](https://wiki.lambomoon.xyz/Story-Gameplay-Reward-2264ecc193e04659adc9f3475e52ddf1) first.
+Before continue, please read about [story & gameplay](https://wiki.lamdamoon.xyz/Story-Gameplay-Reward-2264ecc193e04659adc9f3475e52ddf1) first.

-This repo provides an overview of tokenomic, **NFT Engineering** and its implementation in Solidity [https://github.com/yudus-labs/lambomoon-metaverse](https://github.com/yudus-labs/lambomoon-metaverse)
+This repo provides an overview of tokenomic, **NFT Engineering** and its implementation in Solidity [https://github.com/yudus-labs/lamdamoon-metaverse](https://github.com/yudus-labs/lamdamoon-metaverse)

 Now we are going to discuss about 2 main fungible tokens : **LBM** and **LDM**

-For detail of NFT, please see [NFT Composition](https://wiki.lambomoon.xyz/NFT-Composition-79eb28a204d84f808d4e5fc290eb57dc)
+For detail of NFT, please see [NFT Composition](https://wiki.lamdamoon.xyz/NFT-Composition-79eb28a204d84f808d4e5fc290eb57dc)

-## Lambonium - LBM
+## Lamdanium - LBM

-A new metal found on Lambo, which can be mined and has a lot of superior properties compare to titanium and vital for advanced equipment/weapon building.
+A new metal found on Lamda, which can be mined and has a lot of superior properties compare to titanium and vital for advanced equipment/weapon building.
 It is consumable and also main currency in the game.

-You should read [PvE gameplay](https://wiki.lambomoon.xyz/Story-Gameplay-Reward-2264ecc193e04659adc9f3475e52ddf1) first to know more about reward mechanism.
+You should read [PvE gameplay](https://wiki.lamdamoon.xyz/Story-Gameplay-Reward-2264ecc193e04659adc9f3475e52ddf1) first to know more about reward mechanism.

-**Default max supply : 200M**, this is the hard limit of LBM be mined on Lambo planet
+**Default max supply : 200M**, this is the hard limit of LBM be mined on Lamda planet

 **Full supply : 100M**